How to Calculate Inventory Turnover Ratio From the Balance Sheet

 Companies that manufacture heavy machinery, such as airplanes, will have a much lower turnover rate because each product might sell for millions of dollars and take extended periods of time to produce and sell.
 Hardware companies might turn their inventory three or four times a year, while department stores might turn their inventory six or seven times per year.

 A Real-World Example

-Coca-Cola's income statement from 2017 showed the cost of goods sold was $13.256 million, and its average inventory value between 2016 and 2017 was $2.665 million.
+Coca-Cola's income statement from 2017 showed that the cost of goods sold was $13.256 million, and its average inventory value between 2016 and 2017 was $2.665 million.

-Although Coca-Cola's inventory turn rate was lower, you might find other metrics showing it still was financially stronger than the other averages for its industry.
-With such strong economics, it's not likely the company's inventory has an issue with losing value.
-It's useful to also examine how the inventory turnover calculation changes for a company over a period of many years.
+Although Coca-Cola's inventory turn rate was lower, you might find other metrics that show that it was still financially stronger than the other averages for its industry.
+It's not likely that the company's inventory has an issue with losing value with such strong economics.

 Days' Sales of Inventory

-Using Coca-Cola as an example again, divide 365 (the number of days in a year) by the company's inventory turn ratio, which was 4.974.
+Using Coca-Cola as an example again, divide 365—the number of days in a year—by the company's inventory turn ratio, which was 4.974.
 The answer—73.38—represents the average number of days it took Coca-Cola to sell its inventory.

 The inventory turnover ratio shows how well Coca-Cola turns its inventory of beverages and other products into sales during a given year, and the days' sales ratio translates it into a daily view of the company's efficiency.